top of page

 Autism Spectrum Disorder (ASD)

-Autism Spectrum Disorder (ASD), simply referred to as autism, is a neurodevelopmental disorder that affects social interaction, communication, interests, and behavior.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the World Health Organization (WHO) recognize it as a spectrum disorder.
+Autism Spectrum Disorder (ASD), or more simply referred to as autism, is a neurodevelopmental disorder that affects social interaction, communication, interests, and behavior.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the World Health Organization (WHO) recognise it as a spectrum disorder.
 This means that while people with ASD share certain difficulties, their condition will affect them in different ways.

 Some people with ASD may live entirely independently, while others may require additional support throughout their lives.
 It's not uncommon for individuals on the autism spectrum to excel in visual skills, music, math, or art.